tangodata/draft.tangoandchaos/source/pages/06/06_06_chest.md

 There are a couple of things to think about.
 As your chest comes forward and up, think about the distance between your chest and your belly button.
 Try to increase it slightly.
 Imagine the muscles of your abdomen lengthening and stretching a little.
 Another thing that helps is to take a deep breath just before each dance.
 This tends to fill and raise your chest up a bit more, and it gives an "up" feeling to your chest that usually stays with you through the dance.

 Also, become aware of a small amount of tension in the front of your shins and the tops of your feet.
 It shouldn't be uncomfortable, but you should notice it.
 Finally, and most importantly, remain relaxed and conscious of your center of gravity.
-Your chest comes up, but your shoulders stay down and relaxed—and the tiny spot of balance between your feet has moved and inch or so along its axis, toward your toes.
+Your chest comes up, but your shoulders stay down and relaxed -- and the tiny spot of balance between your feet has moved and inch or so along its axis, toward your toes.

 If you want to be a good tango dancer, you should think about this a lot.
 Practice it in front of a mirror, and get used to the way it looks, both from the front, and also from the side.
 At first it will probably feel unnatural, but if you work at it and do it enough, it will begin to feel unnatural _not_ to do it.